Surfside Condo Owners Told Tower in Good Shape Pre-Collapse

 Surfside hired structural engineering firm KCE Structural Engineers, led by Allyn Kilsheimer, as a consultant on the collapse.

-Kilsheimer, who has assisted with other collapses such as the Florida International University pedestrian bridge and the Pentagon following 9/11, did a walk-through of the Champlain East and North towers, according to a town news release.
+Kilsheimer, who has assisted with other collapses, including of the Florida International University pedestrian bridge and the Pentagon following 9/11, did a walk-through of the Champlain East and North towers, according to a town news release.

 Kilsheimer determined there is “no visible evidence of any major structural concern” to these towers.
 The late Nathan Reiber developed the three buildings in the 1980s.